 It would be interesting to see if those that have posted ‘after’ shots of themselves are happier than before?
 Do they look in the mirror and love their bodies or do they still see faults and continue with endless emotional eating struggles?
 Are their daily routines of excessive exercise and rigid diets?
 Do they feel guilty after eating a treat?
 Is there sustainable weight loss that has happened because they know themselves better than before?
 Usually no, they know less than before and have actually lost touch with their self and what their bodies are trying to tell them.

-This unfortunately is what is driving the ‘wellness’ market at the moment and is ultimately making matters worse.
+This, unfortunately, is what is driving the ‘wellness’ market at the moment and is ultimately making matters worse.
 More and more women are feeling unhappy in their own skin, young girls are developing eating disorders like never before and we led to believe that thinness brings happiness.
-Apparently once you meet your ideal weight life will be complete.
+Apparently, once you meet your ideal weight life will be complete.

-You may think I am calling the kettle black as yes, I developed a 7-week Wellness E-Course to a healthier and lean you.
+You may think I am calling the kettle black as yes, I developed an Ebook to a healthier and lean you.
 Honestly, the word ‘lean’ doesn’t sit well with me and I cringed when I knew I had to include some sort of weight loss word in my selling message but this is what sells.
 What got me over the line is knowing that what I have developed in my method goes way deeper than just a quick fix of a diet and exercise program.
 I am here to help create lasting change through working on the inside out, so you release the weight for good-by learning the secrets to sustainable weight loss.
 I want you to feel at peace with every decision you make and this only comes with learnt intuition, mindfulness and knowledge about YOURSELF.
 Healing from the inside so you can deal with your emotions and triggers and create stability in your life, no matter what’s thrown at it.
 There is no focus on weight nor do I ask for ‘before’ and ‘after’ photos.
 Weight loss simply comes with the territory.

 Living a life as a “I’ll start the diet on Monday” mentality is so pointless and only leads to frustration and a rollercoaster of emotions.
 Why?
 Because you simply haven’t taken the time to learn more about lil ole you and what makes you tick.